Unbiased estimators for random design regression: Experiments

 For each estimator we plotted the loss $L_{\dxy}(\wbh)$ for a range of sample sizes $k$, contrasted with the loss of the best least-squares estimator $\w^*$ computed from all data.
 Plots shown in Figure \ref{fig:experiments} were averaged over 100 runs, with shaded area representing standard error of the mean.
-We used six benchmark datasets from the libsvm repository \cite{libsvm}, whose dimensions are given in Table \ref{tab:datasets}.
-The results confirm that leveraged volume sampling is as good or better than either of the baselines for any sample size $k$.
-We can see that in some of the examples classical volume sampling exhibits bad behavior for larger sample sizes, as suggested by the lower bound of Theorem \ref{t:lower-vskx} (especially noticeable on \textit{bodyfat} and \textit{cpusmall} datasets).
+We used six benchmark datasets from the libsvm repository \citep{libsvm}, whose dimensions are given in Table \ref{tab:datasets}.

+The results confirm that our proposed leveraged volume sampling is as good or better than either of the baselines for any sample size $k$.
+We can see that, in some of the examples, standard volume sampling exhibits bad behavior for larger sample sizes, as suggested by the lower bound of Theorem \ref{t:lower-vskx} (especially noticeable on \textit{bodyfat} and \textit{cpusmall} datasets).
 On the other hand, leverage score sampling exhibits poor performance for small sample sizes due to the coupon collector problem, which is most noticeable for \textit{abalone} dataset, where we can see a very sharp transition after which leverage score sampling becomes effective.
 Neither of the variants of volume sampling suffers from this issue.